Kerberoge/status-script/README.md

 # status-script
 This script is a status line generator.
 It works as a replacement for i3status, and can be used as-is for swaybar and i3bar.
+There's also a version for dwlb (see https://github.com/kolunmi/dwlb).
 To customize it, just edit the script itself, you'll find that this is rather easy.

 Required programs:
 - bash or a similar shell (duh)